kitnil/awesome/README.md

 ## HTML

+- [githunt](https://github.com/kamranahmedse/githunt) - Chrome Extension - Replace your new tab with trending Github repositories
+- [json-viewer](https://github.com/tulios/json-viewer) - It is a Chrome extension for printing JSON and JSONP.
 - [ensime.github.io](https://github.com/ensime/ensime.github.io) - ENSIME Documentation
 - [emacs-modified-windows](https://github.com/vigou3/emacs-modified-windows) - Emacs Modified for Windows
 - [emacs4developers](https://github.com/pierre-lecocq/emacs4developers) - A document to help developers to use Emacs as a developer